AllanHasegawa/PassosDoImpeachment-app/README.md

 ### presentation module

-Tests for the *presentation* module were skipped in favor of tests in the *app* module.
+One of the main advantages of having a separate *presentation* module is to better test the MVP.

+Unfortunately, the *app* module existed long before this separation was introduced in this project, and most tests were already created for the *app* module.
+The *presentation* module was them created to pass these tests.

+Thus, this module ended up without tests.
+In an app still in development, it is highly recommended to test this module.

 ### app module